samuplus/Brain-Twister/README.md

 Further details:
 * instructions file can be editable.
 The instruction number must be followed by the instruction and separated by one tab "\t"
-* scores file cannot be manipulated as the information is in binary code to avoid cheating
+* scores file cannot be manipulated as the information is in binary code to prevent cheating
 * The game is not designed to provide a victory message because it was designed to be practically impossible to run out of attempts